Get a free, no obligation personal loan quote with rates as low as 9.90%

 • You’re Not The Primary Account Holder – Some of your security questions might relate to your financial accounts and monthly payments.
 So, if you’re only a cosigner or joint account holder, you may not be able to answer properly.

 • You Choose The Wrong Lender – Some users struggle to answer questions about their credit accounts.
-For instance, when the answer is their card provider, rather than their bank or when the bureau lists the lender’s abbreviated company name.
+For instance, this may occur when the answer is your card provider rather than your bank, or when the bureau lists the lender’s abbreviated company name.

-• Your Profile Matches Someone Else’s – Remember, identification problems can also happen due to inaccurate information on your credit report.
-This occurs a lot to people with common names and family members who share a similar name or Social Insurance Number
+• Your Profile Matches Someone Else’s – Identification problems can also happen due to inaccurate information on your credit report.
+This occurs a lot to people with common names and family members who share a similar name or Social Insurance Number (SIN).

 What Happens If Equifax Is Unable To Verify My Identity?